CentauriStar/Rotation-Invariant-Point-Cloud-Analysis/README.md

 ## Training
 ```
-cd scripts/train/
 # ModelNet40
-sh MN40_rotz_normals.sh # for ModelNet40 with normals in z case
+sh scripts/train/MN40_rotz_normals.sh # for ModelNet40 with normals in z case
-sh MN40_rotz.sh # for ModelNet40 without normals in z case
+sh scripts/train/MN40_rotz.sh # for ModelNet40 without normals in z case
-sh MN40_so3_normals.sh # for ModelNet40 with normals in SO3 case
+sh scripts/train/MN40_so3_normals.sh # for ModelNet40 with normals in SO3 case
-sh MN40_so3.sh # for ModelNet40 without normals in SO3 case
+sh scripts/train/MN40_so3.sh # for ModelNet40 without normals in SO3 case
 # ScanObjectNN
-sh Scan_rotz.sh # for ScanObjectNN in z case
+sh scripts/train/Scan_rotz.sh # for ScanObjectNN in z case
-sh Scan_so3.sh # for ScanObjectNN in SO3 case
+sh scripts/train/Scan_so3.sh # for ScanObjectNN in SO3 case
 # ShapeNet Part
-sh Seg_rotz_normals.sh # for ShapeNet Part with normals in z case
+sh scripts/train/Seg_rotz_normals.sh # for ShapeNet Part with normals in z case
-sh Seg_rotz.sh # for ShapeNet Part without normals in z case
+sh scripts/train/Seg_rotz.sh # for ShapeNet Part without normals in z case
-sh Seg_so3_normals.sh # for ShapeNet Part with normals in SO3 case
+sh scripts/train/Seg_so3_normals.sh # for ShapeNet Part with normals in SO3 case
-sh Seg_so3.sh # for ShapeNet Part without normals in SO3 case
+sh scripts/train/Seg_so3.sh # for ShapeNet Part without normals in SO3 case
 ```

 To visualize the training process, please run: